 to keep up with your child's advancing skills.

-Though some babies take their first steps before their first birthdays, most learn
+Though some babies take their first steps around their first birthdays, most learn

 to walk well in the months after they turn 1.

 Kids who are learning to walk are called "toddlers" because that's exactly what

 they do — they toddle, keeping their legs wide apart and seeming to hesitate

 between each step, jerking from side to side as they move one foot forward, then the